Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/Technial_note.rst

 #.
 All public data held by an organisation should be made available via a public API.
 #.
 All public datasets should include metadata.
 Ideally this metadata would be in a standard machine readable format, but as an interim solution, a simple publicly visible document discussing the data structure and any peculiarities would be a good start.
 #.
 All public datasets should have a mechanism for users to report errors or issues with the data and these issues should be publicly visible.
 Even if organisations do not have the resources to fix all these issues, there is value in collating them.
 At the moment each researcher must discover these issues themselves, which is challenging and time consuming.
 Consider the value of forums like Stack Exchange or GitHub issues for this purpose in the software development world.
+#.
+All public data held by an organisation should be available in a standard format.
+This could be as simple as CSV, but ideally would be a more structured format like JSON or XML.
+This would allow for easier integration with other datasets and tools.

-.. todo - dtw above or below gwl-- ideally national standard, minimally organisational standard and documentation
+#.
+All public dataset should have consistent +ve or -ve signs for depth to water above or below gwl.
+Ideally this would be a national standard, but minimally should be an organisational standard and documented.
+#.
+All public datasets should have a consistent way of specifying the elevation of the measuring point.
+This could be as simple as a GPS elevation, but minimally should be documented.

-Additionally, we would like to recommend the NZGD for their work in providing a national database of geotechnical data.
+Additionally, we would like to commend the NZGD for their work in providing a national database of geotechnical data.
 The dataset was of enormous value to this project, particularly in data sparce regions.
-We also have some specific additional recommendations for the NZGD:
+We also have some specific additional recommendations for the NZGD: that they include additional fields to specify whether measurements at a point are relative to the average surrounding land surface or taken in foundation excavations.
+This is important because records from urban areas often show markedly different water depths compared to nearby observations.
+These discrepancies likely stem from variations in the drilling locations, such as greenfield sites versus foundation pits.
+To improve accuracy and consistency, we also urge the NZGD to mandate the provision of GPS elevation data for the bore collar as a minimum requirement.

 #.
 As discussed above:
     #.
 A public API for the data would be of great value.
     #.
 As would a publicly visible mechanism for users to report issues, inconsistencies, and concerns with the data.
     #.
-We would encourage the NZGD to consider adding fields .. todo PD discuss, weird depth to water in pits... etc
+We recommend that NZGD add the following fields 1: (minimum of gps) elevation of bore collar, 2. relative elevation of the bore collar to surrounding land surface.
 Finally we have some specific recommendations for the dataset we have produced:

 - Further quality assurance of the data, including cross-referencing the finalised data with councils.